ATicklishTomato/ResearchTopicsInDataMining/README.md

 options:
-  -h, --help            show this help message and exit --data {images}       Type of data to train and test on.
+  -h, --help            show this help message and exit --data {images, audio}       Type of data to train and test on.
 Default is images --model {siren,mfn,fourier,kan,basic}
                         Type of model to use.
 Options are for SIREN, Multiplicative Filter Networks, Fourier Filter Banks, Kolmogorov-Arnold Networks, and a basic coordinate-MLP,
                         respectively.
 Default is basic